Topics in Probability, Parametric Estimation and Stochastic Calculus: Brownian motion, It o calculus, and some of their applications

 defines a probability density in $\mathbb R^n$; \item For each $U\in\mathcal B^n$ the quantity

 \end{itemize} may be interpreted as the probability that a Brownian path passes through $U$ when $s=t$ given that it has started at $x$ when $s=0$.
-By shrinking $U$ to $\{y\}$ we thus conclude that $K_{\frac{1}{2}\Delta}(t;x,y)$ may be viewed as the {\em transition probability} that a Brownian path hits $y$ at $s=t$ given that it has started at $x$ when $s=0$. \end{remark}
+By shrinking $U$ to $\{y\}$ we thus conclude that $K_{\frac{1}{2}\Delta}(t;x,y)$ may be viewed as a {\em transition probability density} in the sense that $K_{\frac{1}{2}\Delta}(t;x,y)dy$ is the probability for a Brownian path starting at $x$ to be found in the infinitesimal region $dy$ at time $t$. \end{remark}